Choice of V for V-Fold Cross-Validation in Least-Squares Density Estimation: Oracle Inequalities

-Few non-asymptotic oracle inequalities have been proved for $V$-fold penalization or cross-validation procedures.
-Concerning cross-validation, previous oracle inequalities are listed in the survey \cite{Arl_Cel:2010:surveyCV}.
-In the least-squares density estimation framework, oracle inequalities were proved by \cite{vdL_Dud_Kel:2004} in the $V$-fold case, but compared the risk of the selected estimator with the risk of an oracle trained with $n(V-1)/V$ data.
+Concerning cross-validation, previous oracle inequalities are listed in the survey by \citet{Arl_Cel:2010:surveyCV}.
+In the least-squares density estimation framework, oracle inequalities were proved by \citet{vdL_Dud_Kel:2004} in the $V$-fold case, but compared the risk of the selected estimator with the risk of an oracle trained with $n(V-1)/V$ data.
 In comparison, Theorem~\ref{thm.oracle-penVF.cas_reel} considers the strongest possible oracle, that is, trained with $n$ data.
-Optimal oracle inequalities were proved by \cite{Cel:2008} for leave-$p$-out estimators with $p \ll n$, a case also treated in Theorem~\ref{thm.oracle-penVF.cas_reel} by taking $V=n$ and $C=(n/p-1/2)/(n/p-1)$ as shown by Lemma~\ref{le.penVF-VFCV}.
-If $p \ll n$, $C \sim 1$, hence $\delta=o(1)$ and we recover the result of \cite{Cel:2008}.
-Concerning $V$-fold penalization, previous results were either valid for $V=n$ only (\cite[Theorem 7.6]{Mas:2003:St-Flour} and \cite{Le09} for least-squares density estimation, \cite{Arl:2009:RP} for regressogram estimators), or for $V$ bounded when $n$ tends to infinity (for regressogram estimators \cite{Arl:2008a}).
-In comparison, Theorem~\ref{thm.oracle-penVF.cas_reel} provides a result valid for all $V$, except for the assumption that $V$ divides $n$, which can be removed, see \cite{Arl_Ler:2012:penVF.v1}.
-In particular, the loss bound in \cite{Arl:2008a} deteriorates when $V$ grows, while it remains stable in our result.
-The latter corresponds to the typical behavior of the loss ratio $ \snorm{ \bayes-\tilde{s} }^2 / \inf_{\mM_n} \snorm{ \bayes-\ERM_m }^2 $ of $V$-fold penalization as a function of $V$ in simulation experiments, see Section~\ref{sec.simus} and \cite{Arl:2008a}, for instance.
+Optimal oracle inequalities were proved by \citet{Cel:2008} for leave-$p$-out estimators with $p \ll n$, a case also treated in Theorem~\ref{thm.oracle-penVF.cas_reel} by taking $V=n$ and $C=(n/p-1/2)/(n/p-1)$ as shown by Lemma~\ref{le.penVF-VFCV}.
+If $p \ll n$, $C \sim 1$, hence $\delta=\petito(1)$ and we recover the result of \citet{Cel:2008}.

+Concerning $V$-fold penalization, previous results were either valid for $V=n$ only---by \citet[Theorem 7.6]{Mas:2003:St-Flour} and \citet{Le09} for least-squares density estimation, by \citet{Arl:2009:RP} for regressogram estimators---, or for $V$ bounded when $n$ tends to infinity---by \citet{Arl:2008a} for regressogram estimators.
+In comparison, Theorem~\ref{thm.oracle-penVF.cas_reel} provides a result valid for all $V$, except for the assumption that $V$ divides $n$, which can be removed \citep{Arl_Ler:2012:penVF.v1}.
+In particular, the loss bound by \citet{Arl:2008a} deteriorates when $V$ grows, while it remains stable in our result.
+Our result is therefore much closer to the typical behavior of the loss ratio $ \pertes{ \widetilde{s} } / \inf_{\mM_n} \pertes{ \ERM_m } $ of $V$-fold penalization, which usually decreases as a function of $V$ in simulation experiments, see Section~\ref{sec.simus} and the experiments by \citet{Arl:2008a}, for instance.

+Theorem~\ref{thm.oracle-penVF.cas_reel} may not satisfactorily address the parametric setting, that is, when the collection $(S_m)_{\mM_n}$ contains some fixed true model.
+In such a case, the usual way to obtain asymptotic optimality is to use a model selection procedure targetting identification, that is, taking $C \to +\infty$ when $n \to +\infty$.
+For instance, \citet[Theorem~3.3]{Cel:2008} shows that $\log(n) \ll C \ll n$ is a sufficient condition for such a result.

-\section{How to compare theoretically the performances of model selection procedures for estimation?}
+\section{How to Compare Theoretically the Performances of Model Selection Procedures for Estimation?}